 The hush that comes over Boulder's foothills in winter is something to behold.
 In fact, for many locals, it's secretly our favorite time to hike.
 Put on your boots, a few warm layers that can be shed (you might warm up fast here in famously sunny Boulder) and head out for some winter wonder.
-The ultimate Boulder hike for winter scenery might just be the First and Second Flatirons trail, but there are plenty of other winter hikes to try.
+Here are a few top winter hikes to try.

 Nothing like a steaming bowl of soup to fill your belly and revive your spirit.
-Here are a few chef-driven favorites in Boulder: the famous tomato soup from The Kitchen, red chile posole from Santo, wonton noodle soup from Flower Pepper or the soup of the day at Fresh Thymes Eatery.
+Here are a few chef-driven favorites in Boulder: red chile posole from Santo, wonton noodle soup from Flower Pepper or the stewed beef noodle bowl at Mason's Dumpling Shop.

 Mama always said that half your body heat is lost through your head.
 Not this winter.
 This is the winter you find the comfiest, coziest stocking cap you'll ever own.
 And you'll find it in America's outdoor gear capital: Boulder.
-There is an outdoor shop practically on every block of Pearl Street (Go Far, Topo Designs, Patagonia, Mountain Standard and many more), so consider starting there.
-Or go straight to the hat experts at Hat Collection or the iconic Pearl Street Mall Hat Cart at 13th and Pearl.
+There is an outdoor shop practically on every block of Pearl Street (Patagonia, Backcountry, Arc'teryx, Helly Hansen and many more), so consider starting there.
+Or go straight to the hat experts at the iconic Pearl Street Mall Hat Cart at 13th and Pearl.